 The cleansing of the mouth is very important to boost one's oral health and it can’t be done without saliva.
 Saliva is known to be composed of antifungal and antibacterial properties that help in keeping the mouth clean and free from unwanted bacteria/fungi.

 It Protects The Mouth And Other Parts

 Apart from its basic function of protecting the mouth the saliva also protects the esophagus, teeth, gums, and soft tissues.
 The saliva soothes and eases inflammations and creates a shield against harmful irritants and also prevents heartburns.
 Further, it also neutralizes the acidic content and provides relief.

 Protects The Teeth From Demineralisation

-Saliva forms a protective layer over the teeth(How to protect teeth during festivities) to prevent the demineralisation of acids.
+Saliva forms a protective layer over the teeth(How to protect teeth during festivities) to prevent the demineralization of acids.
 There are two types of plaque, healthy and unhealthy.
 Unhealthy plaque may deposit over the teeth to form tartar which eventually leads your oral health towards deterioration.
-So, avoid eating acidic foods to allow the swift dispensing of harmful substances present in our mouth.
+So, avoid eating acidic foods to allow the swift dispensing of harmful substances present in our mouths.

 It Improves Digestion